uwcse440/web-cse440-sp16/_assignments/assignment2/index.md

 Convey a strong understanding of which design you chose, which tasks you chose, and why you chose them.

-Then Create a storyboard of each task for your selected design.
+Then create a storyboard of each task for your selected design.
 These should be done on paper, then scanned (i.e., do not create or recreate them in a drawing package).
 They should clearly indicate the functionality of the design and what the interface will be like, conveying the major aspects of the design in enough detail that a person not in your group can understand